Published on Tuesday 11 March 2014 11:28

 Toyota's RAV4 compact SUV soft roader has been around so long it's easy to forget quite how far it's come.
 The fourth generation models are bigger, better finished, and far more efficient without forgetting that cars in this class need to look good and drive well too.
 Reacquaint yourself with it.
 You might be in for a surprise.

-IIt's easy to underestimate quite what a debt of gratitude we owe the Toyota RAV4.
+It's easy to underestimate quite what a debt of gratitude we owe the Toyota RAV4.
 Back in 1994, the market for compact 4x4s was massively different to the one we have today.
 If you wanted a modestly-sized SUV back then, you had to do so with the proviso that it was likely to fall over if it was shown a picture of a corner.
 This was all part of the bargain.
 You saved money on the upfront cost, but shelled out when it disappeared through a hedgerow on its door handles.
 The RAV4 changed all that.
 It was the first small 4x4 that was actually good fun to drive on road.

 But times change.
 The RAV4 has grown ever bigger and more sophisticated in response to market entrants like the Land Rover Freelander, the Nissan X-TRAIL, the Honda CR-V and the Ford Kuga.
 The fourth generation car, first shown in late 2012, is a smarter take on a well-established theme.
 More spacious and more efficient but with lower up front pricing, it aims to bring the RAV4 back to its previous position, front and centre in the compact SUV marketplace.
+The recent addition of an AWD option for the entry-level 2.0-litre diesel variant can only help that quest.

 Go for the punchier 148bhp 2.2-litre D4-D diesel and you get drive going to each corner and also the option of an automatic transmission.
 The 'Integrated Dynamic Drive' set-up is an interactive management system which co-ordinates control of the RAV4's neat 'Dynamic Torque Control AWD' system, Vehicle Stability Control and electric power steering to improve performance, handling and safety.
 There's also 4WD Lock button for off-road driving, allowing the driver to lock torque distribution in a 50:50 ratio at speeds up to 25mph.